2010 Mao Gate incident: Protest development

 The triggering point of the protest was the assault on a civilian on May 5 by security forces stationed at the Manipur-Nagaland border to prevent Muivah from entering Manipur.
 The assault took place when the civilian was returning home from his farm, located on the Nagaland side of the border while his residence was on the Manipur side.

 Protest escalation and firing by security forces

 On 6 May, thousands gathered at Mao Gate to protest against the Manipur State Government's decision to prevent the entry of Muivah into Manipur but however violence broke out between the civilians and security forces stationed at the Manipur-Nagaland border.

 The commandos armed with assault rifles and vehicles fired at the demonstrators and those trying to block the commando's advance into the town.

 Two students—Dikho Loshuo (B.A second year student of St. Joseph's College, Jakhama) and Neli Chakho (B.A second year student of St. Joseph Evening College, Bangalore) both from Kalinamei were killed in indiscriminate firing by security forces of Manipur.
 Scores were injured.

 Aftermath

-The situation became increasingly tense, which led the terrified populace around Mao Gate to evacuate to temporary camps set up at Kisama and Khuzama in Nagaland.
+The situation became increasingly tense, which led the terrified populace around Mao Gate to evacuate to temporary camps set up at Kisama Heritage Village and Khuzama in Nagaland.